MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/indonesia/gs-e-invoicing-id-get-started.md

 1. Import the latest version of the **Indonesian electronic invoice (ID)** Globalization feature as described in [Import features from the repository](../global/gs-e-invoicing-import-feature-global-repository.md).

    > [!NOTE]
-   > If you don't see the feature in the list, select **Synchronize**, and then repeat step 2.
+   > If the feature doesn't appear in the list, select **Synchronize**, and then repeat step 2.

 ### Create a new version of the Indonesian electronic invoice (ID) feature

 When you import the **Indonesian electronic invoice (ID)** feature from the repository, all the feature settings are imported.
 These settings include the configurations, actions of the processing pipeline, and applicability rules.
-You can create a new feature version by using your configuration provider, if necessary.
+If a new feature version is required, you can create it by using your configuration provider.

 1. Create a copy of the imported Globalization feature, and select your configuration provider for it.
-For more information, see [Create a Globalization feature](../global/gs-e-invoicing-create-new-globalization-feature.md).
+For more information, see [Create Globalization features](../global/gs-e-invoicing-create-new-globalization-feature.md).
 1. On the **Versions** tab, verify that the **Draft** version is selected.

 ### Update the configurations versions